alishd-boilerplate/discord-node-bot-boilerplate/README.md

 ### 💾 Setup Project

-If you want to replace all strings (example: package name, author, URLs, etc...) in the markdown file, source files and others files of this project you need to edit `setup.json` with correct values and run `npm run setup`.
+If you want to replace all strings (for example: package name, author, URLs, etc...) in the markdown file, source files and other files of this project you need to edit `setup.json` with the correct values and run `npm run setup`.

 ## 🚀 Deploy